-A bright evening greeted me for this spring re-visit to Little Fistral in Newquay.
+A bright evening greeted me at Little Fistral in Newquay.
 Half a tide played against the beach and there was a blue sea beyond.
-A sunset was forming as the sun started to drop towards the horizon.
+A sunset was forming, as the sun started to drop towards the horizon.
 It was a time for reflection, towards the end of the day.

 The solace of the beach for Chris.

 The beach as part of life in Newquay.

 A fine vista at Little Fistral beach in the early evening.

 Bright sunshine greeted me here in Newquay and it was exceptionally mild, with a hazy, blue sky.
 The ocean had scoured out the sand from the lower reaches of the beach, revealing weird, polished rock formations.
 Little Fistral is a dangerous, steep beach with a strong undertow and plenty of rip tides, so great care is needed in the water.
 Towan Head is a popular coasteering location.
 My chat with Chris and Simon throws some light on this relatively new pastime.

 After a working life took them away from their beloved West Country, I met Ron and Pauline, kicking back on the beach in reflective mood.

 Seen from the water’s edge, spectacular waves arrive at Little Fistral beach in Newquay.